 - Professional Licensing

 This is used to describe any type of legal challenge to a sentence or conviction once a judgment has been rendered.
 There are a number of different types of post convictions actions that can be taken.
 Each of these legal challenges can be very complex.
 All of them are subject to time limitations.
 An attorney will know what options a person can pursue based on a court’s decision.
+Click here for more information about our post conviction work.

 Post-Appellate Court Decision